Manjula Gavit

 Manjula Tulshiram Gavit is a politician from Dhule district, Maharashtra.
-She is current Member of Maharashtra Legislative Assembly from Sakri Vidhan Sabha constituency as an independent member.
+She was a Member of Maharashtra Legislative Assembly from Sakri Vidhan Sabha constituency as an independent member.

-After elected she joined Shiv Sena in Presence of Udhav Thackeray.
+After being elected she joined Shiv Sena in the presence of Udhav Thackeray.
 Post-Shiv Sena 2022 split, she joined Shiv Sena on 10/08/2024 in Dhule in presence of Chief Minister Eknath Shinde.